FLW-TUDO/RGB_Event_cam_system/README.md

 This repository provides a complete workflow for operating, calibrating and using a synchronized RGB + stereo event camera system under ROS Noetic.

-The system enables multi-camera calibration, event reconstruction and dataset generation for research and industrial perception applications.

 ---

 ## System Overview